lambda-client/lambda/README.md

 	Please note Baritone is no longer included.
 Download the standalone jar [from here](https://github.com/cabaletta/baritone/releases).

 	See [forgehax](https://github.com/fr1kin/forgehax) for an equivalent.
-Some features in KAMI may be based on those of forgehax, and KAMI has some features it doesn't.
+Some features in KAMI may be based on those of forgehax, and KAMI / Blue KAMI have some features it doesn't.
+Blue KAMI won't be based off of other mods unless said otherwise.

 </details>